Frantz-B/Timers-java_g99Lesson/README.md

 * Interesting: missing format string 'strDateFormat' caused same date to be printed over & over. -> **CustTimerTask** class

 Food for thought:
 * Was thinking how to stop the timer task after a certain number of runs.
 Then proceeded to ask myself how do I count the number of runs and Stop at a certain point.
 Then realized that in the question lies my answer.
-Essentially I would; insert a counter variable to increase in 'CustTimerTask.run()', then create a conditional boolean statement to run the `ojbTimer.cancel()` in my `TimerzCust" class.
+Essentially I would; insert a counter variable to increase in `CustTimerTask.run()`, then create a conditional boolean statement to run the `ojbTimer.cancel()` in my `TimerzCust` class.